 Step 4 – Complete Orientation and make an appointment with a counselor

-Plan to take an introductory skills for college course (either GUIDE 8 or GUIDE 18), or complete the orientation requirement online using your W number.
+Orientation can be completed in three ways.
+Choose which orientation option fits your needs best by visiting the college orientation webpage.
 Call the counseling desk at 588-5109 to secure your education plan appointment as soon as possible as appointment days/times are limited, especially during the summer months of June - August.
 The designated counselor for high school students is Kirsten Miller.
 You can contact her directly at 209-588-2155 or firstname.lastname@example.org , if needed.

 Tips: You will be asked to provide your W# to make this appointment.
 Make sure to identify yourself as a high school student.
 A counselor helps you create an educational plan to determine which class(es) to take; if taking college math or English courses are part of your plan, a Counseling appointment is REQUIRED FOR PLACEMENT into those courses.
 Those who are unable to travel to campus can arrange for a phone appointment or a virtual meeting (using Zoom).
 Contact the counseling desk to get more information about these options.

 Students will need to get used to checking their Columbia College email as most communication that comes from the college will go to that address.
 Our school district uses a single sign-on, which means your student email and password will be used to log into ConnectColumbia and Canvas.
 See instructions on the single sign-on process.

 ConnectColumbia is the portal that enables you to access your college records, register for classes, update your contact information, look at your schedule, view your unofficial transcript, and a whole lot more.

 Tips: You should have received an email from the college letting you know what your student ID number is (also called a W number), which is part of your email address.
 This email will come email@example.com.
 The format for your student email is: first name, W# without the W or leading zero, then “@my.yosemite.edu.”